 Now that we’ve figured out the basics, let’s take a further look at how to conduct a KYB check.

-Each company has its own specific AML policy and KYB guidance which implies verification of legal entities and UBOs.
+Each company has its own specific AML policy which implies verification of legal entities.
 There may be nuances for each case but the demands to KYB verification are almost always the same.

 1) Collect all the information properly